Accessibility statement for CHFT Future website

 What we’re doing to improve accessibility

 We are working on the accessibility issues relating to the WCAG 2.1 A & AA standards.
-The issues around colour contrast and ARIA attributes are cuased by Third-Party plugins and not something we are able to reticy.
-We will update this page when issues have been resolved.
+The issues around ARIA attributes are caused by Third-Party plugins and are not something we are able to resolve.
+We will update this page when this issue has been resolved.

 Preparation of this accessibility statement